swe-robertkibet/swe-robertkibet/README.md

  🌱 I’m currently learning **Docker, Supabase, AWS, Redis**

  🛠️ I was the lead backend developer for
- <a href="mailto:swe.robertkibet@gmail.com"> **Virtual Cyber Support**</a>, where we worked with Node Js, Express Js, Mongo db.
+ <a href="https://dev.virtualcyber.co.ke/"> **Virtual Cyber Support**</a>, where we worked with Node Js, Express Js, Mongo db.
 The best expreience I got from this job was how to Implement a very secure payment method using Safaricom's **Daraja API**.
+I believe this was a Mega project that dealt with over 25 user forms and hence it covered most parts of backend development the NODE JS!!
 <br>
 <br>
 ⚡ Fun fact **Node Js was originally written in 2009 by Ryan Dahl, inspired by a desire to create a server-side technology that could handle asynchronous I/O operations efficiently for building scalable network applications.
 Dahl famously presented Node.js for the first time at the inaugural JSConf event in Berlin in 2009.
 His presentation was a mere 30 minutes long and featured live coding.
 This short, impactful presentation helped spark the interest and adoption of Node.js within the developer community.**